Where to Stay in Paros: 7 Best Areas (+ My Fav Boutique Hotels & Resorts)

 If you stay in Naoussa or Parikia, you can manage without a car.
 However, to explore beaches and smaller villages across the island, hiring a car gives far more flexibility and I highly recommend renting a car to discover all this beautiful island has to offer.

-Where to Stay in Paros – Final Thoughts
+Where to Stay in Paros: Final Thoughts

 Paros offers more than postcard beaches and whitewashed villages.
 From the lively harbour and romantic atmosphere of Naoussa to the laid-back charm of Piso Livadi, each part of the island offers a slightly different experience.

 Pair your stay with a rental car and you’ll be able to explore hidden beaches, quiet villages and sunset spots across the island with ease.
+You can also read my travel guide to Paros & Antiparos with all there is to do, the best beaches and full day-by-day itinerary.

 Please note, this post may contain affiliate links, which means that – at absolutely no cost to you – we earn a small commission on sales generated through this website.
 We only recommend sites we actually use and thank you for your support!